 Manual Lymphatic drainage is a form of massage that encourages movement of lymph fluid around the body.
 Lymph fluid contains waste and toxins so when it's not flowing freely it burdens the body and leave us susceptible to diseases.
 Staying active enhances the flow of lymph fluid.
 A sedentary lifestyle slows the flow so...keep moving.

-This treatment targets specific problems, with specific outcome being the basis for treatment.
+Medical Massage targets specific problems, with specific outcome being the basis for treatment.
 Client must have a script from a doctor, and complete treatment guidelines must be followed.
-It can also be incorporated into other treatments.
+The techniques can also be incorporated into other treatments.